bminer/ws-wrapper/README.md

 	**Note**: If a request is sent, but there is no remote event listener to respond to the request, a response rejection is immediately sent back by the remote end.
+- `socket.use(function fn(eventName, args, next) {...})`
+	Adds a middleware function `fn` to receive all messages for the channel.
+The `eventName` indicates the name of the event or request, and the `args` are the arguments to be passed to the respective event handler. `next([err])` should be called to continue processing to the next middleware function.
+	Once all middleware have processed the event and called `next`, the event is then processed by the event handler for the `eventName`.
 - `socket.timeout(tempTimeoutInMs)`
 	Temporarily sets the `requestTimeout` to `tempTimeoutInMs` for the next request only.
 This returns `socket` to allow chaining.
 Typical usage: